 You can also benchmark your website against your competition and see where your product can shine in comparison and what elements are too pricey or time-consuming to invest in.

 We performed a UX Audit of the popular Polish search tool enabling users to find sports facilities nearby.
 Very few users were using the tool’s filters to optimize their search.
 We realized that the filter buttons are unnoticeable for them and they perceive them as static icons rather than clickable buttons.
 We suggested implementing regular checkboxes to increase the product’s usability.A UX Audit is an expert’s evaluation of your digital product’s user experience.

 If you feel lost or don’t have time and resources, you might want to consider a third-party UX audit done by professionals.
-A well-conducted UX audit is the shortest way to establish your product’s main shortcomings, but also unveil potential in places you didn’t know you have.
+A well-conducted UX audit is the shortest way to establish your website's or app's main shortcomings, but also unveil potential in places you didn’t know you have.

 4. Effective design solves problems